microsoft/industry/healthcare/prereqs.md

 ## Healthcare APIs (FHIR)

-Use this reference implementation to deploy Healthcare APIs into your landing zone, which follows best practices from a composition, security, and observability perspective.
-Additional configuration and enhancement can be made per your requirements
+Use this reference implementation to deploy Healthcare APIs into your landing zone, which follows best practices and alignes with the proven recommendations.
+Additional configuration and enhancement can be made per your requirements.

 [Prescriptive guidance and design recommendations for Healthcare APIs with FHIR and reference implementation](./solutions/healthcareApis)

 ## Power Platform

-Healthcare requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with D365 applications enabled.
+Healthcare requires Power Platform environments (recommendation is dedicated environments for test, development, and production) that are created into the target region with Dataverse and D365 applications enabled.

 [Prescriptive guidance and design recommendations for Power Platform for Healthcare](../foundations/powerPlatform)